15 min read

 DECISION TIMING: PRE-EMPTIVE

-Two figures appeared in a rendered classroom: students, rendered in enough detail that the micro-expressions were legible.
-He could see the invisible architecture of a confrontation still building: held breath, a particular quality of stillness, the exact angle at which one figure's attention had begun, fractionally, to withdraw from the conversation before the conversation had turned.
-"Predict group outcome."
+Two figures appeared in a rendered classroom: students detailed enough that their micro-expressions were legible.
+He could see the invisible architecture of a confrontation still building: held breath, a certain stillness, the exact angle at which their attention had begun to withdraw from the conversation before it turned.
+“Predict group outcome.”
 Julian read the structure of it.
 Named the result.

 SOCIAL OUTCOME ACCURACY: BELOW COHORT MEAN